drew-griffin/robot_car/README.md

 Emily Devlin (emdevlin@pdx.edu)

 # Repository Organization
-- (optional) bitstream
-    - will contain project bitstream
+- bitstream
-- (optional) apk
-    - app apk
+    - contains project bitstreams. demo_flexible.bit is the latest, where the ultrasonic sensor is enabled by turning on switch 0 of the NEXYS A7, and PID control is enabled by turning on switch 15 of the NEXYS A7.
 - docs
     - proposal
     - project design report
-    - contains flow_charts subdirectory for project flow charts
+    - project flow charts
     - the project embedded system hardware pdf
+    - project BOM
+    - project presentation
+    - chassis svg file
 - hardware
     - rebuild.tcl       - rebuilds vivado project
     - hdl               - project hdl code